illusion0001/libhijacker-game-patch/README.md

 - On ELF loader stage, run send_elf.py with your PS5 IP as first argument.
 Example: `python ./send_elf.py 10.0.6.9`
    - To kill the daemon process for easier development, you can use `kill_daemon.py` to kill the process and re run `send_elf.py` to send the new build of the daemon executable. (this can be done outside the web browser or bdj window)
    - You can also find useful commands within `launch.py` and it's arguments.
+- You can press Square and Triangle while at home screen to toggle patch apply state.

 # Supported Titles